-Embrace your unsubscribe rates.
+Many email marketers shudder at the thought of customers unsubscribing from their email list.
+But only by embracing your unsubscribe rates can you really achieve success.
 Make it easy for your subscribers to move on by giving them the unsubscribe button they deserve.
 Everyone will love you for it, especially ISPs.
 Here is why.

 During my third year in business school, I got to be a part of a program that sent students abroad for one year.
 I headed to Spain.

 I was excited.
 I researched the area I’d be staying in and opened a search blitz on Google, with all the keywords you’d expect a student to search with.
 “Residencia de estudiantes,” “habitaciones de estudiantes” (“student accommodations”), and of course, “barata” (which means “cheap” – yes, I was a typical student).

 I started to subscribe to all the local directories, blogs, and real-estate websites I found.

 I ended up having crazy adventures with my bestie in Villanueva de la Cañada, and I still have treasured memories and amazing souvenirs from this period.

 However, after I came back home and finished my adventure, I had a small stalker issue that followed me around, and it would not let go.

 They were no longer relevant, but they kept bombarding me with `barata’ in the subject lines, ignoring the fact that I was safe and uncaring at home.

 To make things worse, a great many of these directories, blogs, etc. I signed up for during my time in Spain, were impossible to unsubscribe from.
 As you might imagine, it’s very frustrating to have my inbox clogged with content from a country far, far away.

 I couldn’t wait to get rid of them.